-- Approve Unclassified Conditional Use Permit Application No. 3580 with recommended Findings and Conditions; and - Direct the Secretary to prepare a Resolution documenting the Commission's action.
+Move to determine that the required Findings can be made and move to approve Unclassified Conditional Use Permit Application No. 3662 with recommended Findings and Conditions; and

+Direct the Secretary to prepare a Resolution documenting the Commission's action.

 EXHIBITS: